Arnold "Woody" Bowers

 Erin Heacock

-Mr. Bowers, joined by his daughter Sue Murray and son-in-law Rodey Murray, discusses his life as a commercial fisherman in New Bedford, Massachusetts.
-Bowers talks about his experiences in the Merchant Marines during World War II, fishing for different types of fish, and the regulations that allotted certain amounts of each type of fish.
-Sue Murray is the daughter of Woody Bowers and shared what it was like growing up as the child of a fisherman.
-Rodey Murray is a current fisherman and captain, who talked about the changes in the fishing industry and the future of the fishery.
-New Bedford used to be the number one port in the world for fish landings, both in terms of poundage and value.
-Bowers retired from fishing over ten years ago, but he still thinks that the regulations on fishing today are a good idea and have saved the fishing industry.
-He has no children in the industry, but he believes that there are plenty of young people from different nationalities, such as Portuguese and Newfoundlanders, who are interested in becoming fishermen.
-When Bowers was fishing, crews were usually composed of six to seven men, and crew members came from various backgrounds.
-Woody Bowers and his nephew Rodey Murray discuss their family's history of fishing and their experiences as fishermen.
-Woody recounts his journey from Nova Scotia to New Bedford, Massachusetts, where he found work on a fishing boat.
-He describes the challenges faced by immigrants, including the language barrier and lack of money.
+On September 25, 2004 Millie Rahn interviewed Woody Bowers, who was joined by his daughter and son-in-law, Sue & Rodney Murray, as part of the Working Waterfront Festival Documentation Project.
+Woody discusses his life as a commercial fisherman in New Bedford, Massachusetts, and his experiences in the Merchant Marines during World War II.
+Sue Murray, Woody’s daughter, shares what it was like growing up with a father who was often out at sea.
+Rodey Murray, Sue’s husband, serves as a captain of a scallop boat.
+While none of his children have followed in his footsteps, he believes strongly that there is a future in the fishing industry.
+Woody and Rodney chronicle their families’ history of fishing and their experiences as fishermen.
+Woody recounts his journey from Nova Scotia to New Bedford, Massachusetts, and the challenges faced by immigrants.
 Woody also talks about the boats he worked on, including one that sank after thieves stole all the alcohol and dismantled the vessel.
-The three narrators discuss migration patterns of fishermen from Newfoundland and Cape Breton, who would come to the United States to work during the winter months.
-However, tighter border controls put an end to this practice.
-Rodey discusses his experiences as a captain of a scallop boat, noting the changes he has seen in the fishing industry.
-While there have been positive changes, such as better pay, there are also more regulations that make it harder for boat owners to make a living.
+Rodey gives more detail about his experiences as a captain of a scallop boat and the changes he’s noticed.
+While differences, such as better pay, are an improvement, there are also more regulations that make it harder for boat owners to make a living.
 Rodey stresses the importance of conservation, but also highlights the need to strike a balance between conservation and the economic interests of fishermen.
 The conversation ends with a discussion of the importance of preserving fishing traditions and the memories of those who have worked in the industry for generations.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.